오키나와 트로피컬 비치의 전망

 As I always say, safety first, safety second, the most important thing is your safety 🙏

-I climbed up onto the breakwater to capture the view of Trophill Beach.
+I climbed up onto the breakwater to capture the view of Tropkill Beach.
 Watching the sunset from the breakwater is also a nice option.
 Typically, in summer, the sun hovers near the horizon around 7 PM.
 If you happen to be travelling north or south along Route 58 around 7 PM, take a moment to enjoy the sunset from this breakwater.

 You can enjoy a more open and refreshing view of the sunset compared to the American Village Sunset Beach.